carolineignrosa/superfiliate-buy-x-get-y/README.md

 1. Add a interface to allow users to define the config and the items list
 2. Handle different discount types than 'percentage'
-3. Define more strict types for SKUs based on the possible items
+3. Define more strict types for the SKUs based on the possible items